kataing/database-mysql-review/README.md

 ### Exercise 1

+* Crate a database folder.
 * In your database folder, create an index file.
 * In your shell, create a mysql database.
 * Set up Sequelize to establish a connection to the mysql database, and export the connection.

 ### Exercise 2

-* Create a file to describe our Sequelize model schema.
+* Create a file to describe our Sequelize model schema, call table Todo, and give it one column name that takes in a string.
+* Sync this table to our database.
 * Export your schema.

 ### Exercise 3